-UTP welcomes feedback from customers who wish to tell us how we are doing to provide goods or services to people with disabilities.
-Customers with questions or comments may contact us in any of the following ways:
+UTP welcomes questions and feedback from individuals about the accessibility of content on www.utpress.utoronto.ca, who wish to make alternate-format requests, or to tell us how we are doing to provide goods or services to people with disabilities.
+Feedback is welcomed at any time through the following approaches:

 University of Toronto Press